Changissnz/selfinterest/README.md

 when trust is lacking and danger imminent by the close proximity.
 The formulation of the experience of self-interest is a notable part of the identity/ies that self-interest operates for, in the belief that the internal is beholden to the external.
-In these kinds of beliefs, it is as if one were to cannibalize themself in order to persist more optimally in existence, but then that has parallel logic to that of enabling oneself by crippling oneself; a balancing problem, maybe phrased as "necessitating sacrifice" in terms of religiosity.
+In these kinds of beliefs, it is as if one were to cannibalize themself to attempt to persist more optimally in existence, but then that has parallel logic to that of enabling oneself by crippling oneself; a balancing problem of ends not quite defined before or during the balancing, maybe phrased as "necessitating sacrifice" in tones of religiosity.